 The Child Themes Helper makes it easy to copy files from any folder in the parent theme to the identical folder in the child theme.
-The user only needs to click on the parent file that they want to copy.
-They will be prompted to verify the file they wish to copy.
+The user only needs to right click (or secondary mouse button, or long press on smartphone or tablet) on the parent file that they want to copy.
+A popup menu will appear where they can choose to Copy the file to the Child theme or View the file’s contents.
 Also, if the file already exists in the child theme and if it is not identical to the one being copied, they will be prompted to verify that they want to overwrite the file.
 Then the Child Themes Helper plugin will copy their selected file from the parent theme to the child theme and duplicate the folder path and if it already exists in the child theme and is not identical to the file in the parent theme, they will be prompted to overwrite the file.

 Before we get into the details of the all of the Child Themes Helper functionality, let’s define some terms that will be used to describe the functionality of this plugin.